can i keep my ex from leaving state

 • Whether it’s medical appointments, baseball games, grades, or disciplinary issues, keep the lines of communication as open as possible.

-These often seem like mundane details, but they’re important to maintaining an active presence as your child continues to grow up.
+These often seem like mundane details, but they are essential for maintaining an active presence as your child continues to grow.

 Preparing for Relocation

 The level of communication between you and your ex after divorce will likely vary a great deal.
-But if you have kids, there will necessarily be at least some form of interaction.
+However, if you have kids, there will necessarily be some form of interaction.

 Ideally, if your former spouse intends to relocate, they’ll tell you well in advance.